 Qualifying applicants are required to interview with the Volunteer Services Manager.
 The Volunteer Services Manager schedules interviews.
 The purpose of the interview is to match the needs of the organization with the time and talents of the potential volunteer.
-Once placed, it is essential for all volunteers to understand the purpose of the volunteer program, volunteer responsibilities, and hospital policies.
-Therefore, all volunteers are required to attend volunteer orientation and training.
+Once placed, it is essential for all volunteers to understand the purpose of the volunteer program, volunteer responsibilities, and Health Center policies.
+Therefore, all volunteers are required to attend volunteer orientation and job specific training.